BjoernSchotte/commerce-dev-environment/README.md

 ### Available Vagrant Boxes
  * Ubuntu Precise 32
- * Ubuntu Precise 64
+ * soon: Ubuntu Precise 64

 ### Installation
  1. Install [Vagrant](http://www.vagrantup.com) & [VirtualBox](https://www.virtualbox.org)
  2. Clone this repository and update submodules (`git submodule init && git submodule update`)
+ 3. configure vagrantfile through vagrantconfig.yaml
- 3. Execute the command `vagrant up` within a `vagrant/$box` folder
+ 4. Execute the command `vagrant up` within a `vagrant/$box` folder
- 4. That's it.
+ 5. That's it.
 It'll take some time when executing this command the first time.
 It'll download the Vagrant base box once and install all required packages.
- 5. Don't forget to update your local hosts file.
-You have to add "apache.oxidce" as well as "apache.magece".
+ 6. Don't forget to update your local hosts file.
+You have to add "apache.oxidce" as well as "apache.magece" and "apache.shopware".

+The bootup process automatically creates a special mysql database (either "oxid", "magento" or "shopware") which you can refer to in the installation screen of the respective shop system.

 ### Usage

-Start your browser and open "http://apache.oxidce" or "http://apache.magece" after installation.
+Start your browser and open "http://apache.oxidce" or "http://apache.magece" or "http://apache.shopware/installation" after installation.
 You'll see the installation screen of the shop system.

 ### Installed Packages
  * PHP